-“A great leader’s courage to fulfill his vision comes from passion & not position.
+“A great leader’s courage to fulfil his vision comes from passion & not position.

-With a legacy of over 45 years of excellence in architecture, PG Patki Associates continue to instill the creative spirit in their designs.
-Started by late Mr. PG Patki, the practice is one of the front runners in the country with a number of prestigious projects to their credit.
-Carrying forward this legacy of distinction, Mr. S P Patki is now at the helm of PG Patki associates.
+With a legacy of over 45 years of excellence in architecture, PG Patki Associates continues to instil the creative spirit in their designs.
+Started by the late Mr PG Patki, the practice is one of the front runners in the country with a number of prestigious projects to their credit.
+Carrying forward this legacy of distinction, Mr S P Patki is now at the helm of PG Patki associates.
 With an azimuth zeal and passion towards the job, this spirit flows over to the whole team of P G Patki Architects.
-Mr. Patki maintains: “It is not always about superficiality, for even iconic ones can be huge architectural failures.
+Mr Patki maintains: “It is not always about superficiality, for even iconic ones can be huge architectural failures.
 It is a balancing act where detail, character and fundamentals are not compromised, where structure reflects the mark of the individual; the soul behind it”

 Hailing from a family of one of the finest architects the country has seen, design and creativity were an integral part of his upbringing.
-It was not a surprise when he decided to be an architect and donned his father’s hat after graduating from JJ College of architecture in mid-80s.
-When asked about what would you have become if not the architect, pat came the reply – “I really don’t know.
+It was not a surprise when he decided to be an architect and donned his father’s hat after graduating from JJ College of Architecture in the mid-80s.
+When asked about what would have become if not for the architect, pat came the reply – “I really don’t know.
 This is what I have always wanted to be”

 The nobility of the profession is expressively reflected in the way he speaks and the buildings he designs.
-He feels architecture is driven more by passion because in many ways it is labour of love and not always commercially gratifying.
-Ultimately one has toexplore endlessways to improve the design.“I do it every day.
+He feels architecture is driven more by passion because in many ways it is a labour of love and not always commercially gratifying.
+Ultimately one has to explore endless ways to improve the design.“I do it every day.
 You can never get the perfect design.
 You are always a student and you’re always learning.
 You need to constantly upgrade yourself as this is a dynamic profession.
-I think the day when an architect will achieve the perfectdesign; it would be the end of evolution.
-Architecture has evolved over centuries and at every stage of human civilization, architecture has played a determining role inexpressing the sentiments that the era and time stands for.
+I think the day when an architect will achieve the perfect design; it would be the end of evolution.
+Architecture has evolved over centuries and at every stage of human civilization, architecture has played a determining role in expressing the sentiments that the era and time stand for.

 Mr. Patki firmly believes that the design first evolves in the mind and then gets translated on a piece of paper.
-Technological advancements are an added aid which helps in betterment of the design.
-But the concept has to first evolve in the mind andthen with the help of technological arbitrations an architect conveys the design.
+Technological advancements are an added aid that helps in the betterment of the design.
+But the concept has to first evolve in the mind and then with the help of technological arbitrations an architect conveys the design.

-Talking about the core area of our magazine, Mr. Patki opines that there are basically two things that dictate the design of a door or a window.
+Talking about the core area of our magazine, Mr Patki opines that there are basically two things that dictate the design of a door or a window.
 The primary function of a window is to be a guardian between the external and internal environments.
-Its purpose is to guard against rains, heavy wind, pollution and strong sunlight.
+Its purpose is to guard against rain, heavy wind, pollution and strong sunlight.
 As long as it is achieving this, the window is great.
-But a basic window by itself cannot prevent solar radiations to come in. they have to be specifically designed to achieve proper performance.
-And coming from a hotel dominant background, they have been using high performance double glazing units and double and triple seal window frames to insure the interiors of our tall buildings against leakages and high wind loads etc.
+But a basic window by itself cannot prevent solar radiation from coming in.
+They have to be specifically designed to achieve proper performance.
+Coming from a hotel-dominant background, they have been using high-performance double-glazing units and double and triple-seal window frames to ensure the interiors of our tall buildings against leakages high wind loads etc.

-Working in a country where we have hardly any standards defined for the façade and windows, Mr. Patki typically sticks to the fundamental of situation and environment driven norms.
-For him the window design is generally dictated by the location of the window.
-A window on 1st floor will be different from the one on 50th floor.
+Working in a country where we have hardly any standards defined for the façade and windows, Mr. Patki typically sticks to the fundamentals of situation and environment-driven norms.
+For him, the window design is generally dictated by the location of the window.
+A window on the 1st floor will be different from the one on the 50th floor.
 Even though they might have the same design to look at, their technology, hardware used and functionality are bound to differ.
-Likewise, the aesthetics nay not, but the requirement in terms of safety might differ invariably.
+Likewise, the aesthetics may not, but the requirement in terms of safety might differ invariably.
 “The buildings today are supposed to be created as sustainable individual animals sitting perfectly in tune with the environment.
 The variation in architecture usually comes into play with the variation of the natural environment which plays a key role in the architecture” – gushes Mr. Patki.

-Mr. Shekhar Patki shed some light on various factors that influence his decision while choosing a particular window type from the available gamut of sliding, folding sliding, casement, fixed or others.
-He believes the usage of building has a lot to do with the typology that is chosen.
+Mr. Shekhar Patki shed some light on various factors that influence his decision while choosing a particular window type from the available gamut of sliding, folding, casement, fixed or others.
+He believes the usage of the building has a lot to do with the typology that is chosen.
 For instance, commercial and office buildings are usually centrally air-conditioned, so fixed windows become the obvious choice, barring a few openable panels to ensure fire safety.
-At certain places there sometimes comes up a requirement to have smoke panels above the standard windows.
-Most commonly in 80% of the buildings the thumb-rule of sliding for residential and fixed for commercial may be applied.
-The catch is with the rest of 20% where various other attributes come in to play and govern the choice of windows.
+In certain places there sometimes comes a requirement to have smoke panels above the standard windows.
+Most commonly in 80% of the buildings, the thumb-rule of sliding for residential and fixed for commercial may be applied.
+The catch is with the rest of 20% where various other attributes come into play and govern the choice of windows.
 He also related examples of how in earlier times the only way to clean a façade was from inside.
-For this reason it was imperative to have openable panels.
+For this reason, it was imperative to have openable panels.
 But now with the advent of sophisticated façade access systems, that’s no longer an issue.
-Thus, in the nutshell, it all depends on the individual micro and macro environment of the building.
+Thus, in a nutshell, it all depends on the individual micro and macro environment of the building.

-Explaining whether privacy is breached by having huge glass facades or floor to ceiling windows, Mr. Patki re-iterated – “it is more about the light coming in rather than privacy.
-Windows today are designed keeping in mind – maintenance, sustainability and environment issues.
+Explaining whether privacy is breached by having huge glass facades or floor-to-ceiling windows, Mr Patki re-iterated – “It is more about the light coming in rather than privacy.
+Windows today are designed keeping in mind – maintenance, sustainability and environmental issues.
 A regular 4×6 feet was once considered a perfect window.
 But today’s customer is aspirational.
 The regular windows are made larger and wider just to give it a feel of continuity between outside and inside, while the privacy is taken care of by means of curtains and blinds.
 Thus, architecture is vast with variations cropping up at every other instance.